 Her husband’s question was all she needed to hear, for it told her his unit was not involved in what a rival network was calling the revolt of the generals.
 After whispering a silent prayer of thanksgiving, she instructed him to turn on the TV.
 “Unless someone comes up with something that trumps my piece on the crisis du jour, I’ll be reporting live in ten minutes.”

-After taking a quick glance over at the clock on the night stand and deciding he had enough time to take care of his personal needs as well as check in on the children, he bade her good by.
+After taking a quick glance over at the clock on the night stand and deciding he had enough time to take care of his personal needs as well as check in on the children, he bade her good bye.
 “You take care of yourself, Chris.
 And try not to get in trouble or do anything stupid.”

 “Nathan Alexander Dixon, you know me better than that.”